Financial Aid for the Brody School of Medicine

 Email her at email@example.com

-Students should identify in subject line they are medical students (i.e. medical student-First & Last Name-refund question)
+Students should identify in subject line they are medical students and include their ECU Banner ID (i.e. medical student-First & Last Name-refund question)

 This phone number is answered by representatives in the Financial Aid Call Center.
 Students should identify that they are a Brody Medical Student and request to speak with Deana Summerlin.